-The journey to Laos began with writing letters to someone in Papua New Guinea, and that is such a great story that I wrote a memoir about it (Learn more about Love At The Speed Of Email).
+The journey to Vanuatu began with writing letters to someone in Papua New Guinea (and that is such a great story that I wrote a memoir about it).
+Before that, however …

-In Croatia, I worked with a development organization as a stress management trainer.
+In Croatia, I worked with the Organization for Security and Co-operation in Europe as a stress management trainer.

 In Indiana, I earned a masters degree in International Peace Studies at Notre Dame University.